Below are frequently asked questions about the BRAINS program. If you cannot find an answer to your question here, please email us at brains@uw.edu.

 How do you apply to the BRAINS Fellows and Affiliates Pathways?

 Applicants apply to the BRAINS program using the same application.
-All eligible applicants will be invited to either the Fellows or Affiliates pathway.
+All selected applicants will be invited to either the Fellows or Affiliates pathway.

 How are Fellows and Affiliates selected?

 BRAINS applications are evaluated using a rubric grounded in our eligibility criteria and program goals.
-Sample selection criteria include access to networks and mentors, access to professional development resources, scientific potential, interest in academic careers, and connection to NINDS's mission.
+Sample selection criteria include access to networks and mentors, access to professional development resources, scientific potential, interest in academic careers, alignment with BRAINS programmatic goals, and connection to NINDS's mission.
 The Fellows Program serves participants who have not, to date, experienced sufficient community, access to mentors and networks, and/or professional development opportunities.
 Thus, the Fellows Program focuses on individuals for whom participation may have the most positive differential impact.
-Not all eligible applicants want, need, or are able to participate in the intensive Fellows experience.
-Eligible applicants who do not join the Fellows Program are invited to join the Affiliates Program.
+Other applicants are invited to join the Affiliates Program

 Eligibility